firelzrd/bore-scheduler/README.md

 * dim-geo, for assisting me with optimization hints.
 * Array, for helping me investigate a serious lockup bug and providing me useful test reports.
 * Mario Roy, for providing me good insights by various detailed test reports, hosting a BORE-powered, clearlinux-based optimized kernel, and also helping me integrating some early upstream patches for improvement, by curating them for me.
 He also helped me fix a bug that was causing massive slow-downs in combination with CGROUP v1.
+* Andrea Righi (the developer of sched-ext and the several amazing schedulers using the framework), for inspiring me about the futex boost feature, and for working together with Mario Roy in their significant contributions to the patch for cache-efficient scheduling decisions improvement, reflected in the changes from v6.5.9 to v6.5.10.
 * And many whom I haven't added here yet.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y5NHO2I)